coreruleset/website/content/blog/releases/_template.md

 <!-- This is a template.
 To use it:

 - copy this file with a new name. could be the release version, e.g. "cp template.md 4.35.0.md"
-- replace VERSION with the CRS release version.
+- replace "FIXME:Version" with the CRS release version.
 - remove the "draft: true" above
 - remove this comment
 - change the "author:" above to match the one publishing the doc